jetpham/noisebell/README.md

 ### Logging

 Logs are stored in the `logs` directory with daily rotation for the past 7 days (configurable via `LOG_MAX_FILES`)

-### API

-The service exposes a REST API for monitoring and health checks.
-All endpoints return JSON responses with a `status` field indicating success or error.

 ### Endpoint Notifications